F1 2025 Season: Your Crash Course To Sounding Like A Pro

 Norris is a charismatic veteran (at 24, lol).
 He has a knack for qualifying.
 Piastri is quiet and has nothing to lose.
 Both are fast and want to win.
 And both know the future of McLaren is in their hands.

-Red Bull F1 Team: Verstappen & Lawson – Dominance on a Knife’s Edge
+Red Bull F1 Team: Verstappen & Tsunoda – Dominance on a Knife’s Edge

 Since bursting onto the F1 scene in 2005 like a caffeine-fueled juggernaut, Red Bull Racing has redefined dominance: 6 Constructors’ Championships (2010–2013, 2022–2023) and Max Verstappen’s 4x Driver Titles (2021–2024).
 Add Sebastien Vettel’s 4 titles, and you’ve got 8!